 Let’s look at the title of this article for example, “Write SEO Friendly Content in 5 Easy Steps”.

-Our target keyword was “Write SEO Friendly Content”.
+Our target keyword is “Write SEO Friendly Content”.
 We added the “in 5 Easy Steps”, to make it clear to both search engines and users about what to expect in the content.

 #TopTip: Use CoSchedules Headline Analyzer to help you write better headlines.

 When you have decided on your title, writing the URL is simple.
 Use “-“ to separate the words that make up a URL.
 If this does not automatically happen on your WordPress blog, go to settings and change the permalink structure.
 You should also consider making your URLs shorter by removing any unnecessary words.

 #TopTip: If you change your blog post URL after it’s been published, add 301 redirects to preserve your SEO rankings.

 Step 4: Writing SEO Friendly Headings

 Headings should be used in a hierarchical mode.
 The title of the post is the H1 tag.
-The following section heading, which tells readers what the post is about, should have an H2 tag and the subsections should use a H3 tag.
+The following section heading, which tells readers what the post is about, should have an H2 tag and the subsections should use H3 tags.